rules-proto-grpc/rules_proto_grpc/docs/MIGRATION.md

 - Test workspaces have been added to ensure the rules produce the correct outputs for a selection of known issues
 - The use of `--incompatible-*` flags is no longer required
+- Dependencies are now managed at a language-level granularity, rather than at rule-level.
+Bazel will ensure unused dependencies are not loaded

 ## Language Specific